 This place serves seriously good pizza and pasta in a nice and non-serious environment, which means that everyone in the Richmond who wants delicious Italian food is coming here (either to eat or for takeout).
 While it would certainly be a good strategy to come and focus on the pizza, you’d miss the amazing octopus and lunch burger.
 So the best plan is to eat here a lot and try something different every time.

 Cotogna, between FiDi and North Beach, has simple, fresh, consistently delicious food.
-This place is perfect for date night, special occasions, or treat-yourself lunches when you call in “sick”/decide to abuse the unlimited time off policy at work.
+This place is perfect for date night, special occasions, or lunches when you call in “sick”/decide to abuse the unlimited time-off policy at work.
 Maybe it’s the dim lights, or the brick walls, or the wood oven firing away in the back, or the close to perfect pasta - or maybe it’s the whole package - but Cotogna has the kind of romantic feeling a lot of places try to fake but can’t.

-There are very few restaurants in the no man’s land of Union Square that we’d send you to in good conscience.
-Tratto is the exception.
-Even though it’s tied to a hotel (not usually a sign of greatness), this place is worth your time.
-It has an awesome happy hour and a menu of Italian classics that do the job (our go-tos are the mushroom pizza, the meatballs, and the spinach tagliatelle).
+When we’re around Union Square returning oven mitts and jean shorts that never caught on with the rest of our friends, Tratto is one of our favorite places to stop by.
+It has an awesome Happy Hour and a menu of Italian classics that do the job (our go-tos are the mushroom pizza, the meatballs, and the spinach tagliatelle).
 It’s an ideal spot for a big group dinner - with work people, clients, or friends you’re trying to gather from every corner of the Bay Area, since the location is pretty central.